Cordyceps Mushrooms: A Clinical Overview

 Cordyceps Clinical Trials

 Clinical trials have explored the potential of Cordyceps to enhance various aspects of human health.
 Studies indicate that Cordyceps may improve aerobic capacity, exercise performance, and respiratory function in both healthy elderly individuals and athletes.
 Promising results have also been observed in its ability to enhance immune function, support liver health, and alleviate symptoms of benign prostatic hyperplasia (BPH).
+Furthermore, some research suggests potential therapeutic applications for Cordyceps in conditions such as asthma, COVID-19, and insomnia, although further investigation is needed to confirm these findings.
+The diverse preparations and active compounds within Cordyceps contribute to its wide-ranging effects, warranting continued research to fully elucidate its mechanisms of action and optimize its therapeutic use.

 Note: Table is not well suited for mobile browser.
 Browse on desktop or laptop for easy use.